 Even the most moving ballads aren’t sad.
 Although many people say that lyrics

-of “The Show Must Go On” are quite scary, I think it is also a very optimistic
+of “The Show Must Go On” are quite scary, I think it

-and positive song.”
+is also a very optimistic and positive song.”

 Reinhold Mack, ex-producer of Queen

-most was his modesty.
-A lot of people in pop act as stars almost all the time,
+”What I liked most was his modesty.
+A lot of people in pop act as stars almost all the time, but Freddie was never like that.

-but Freddie was never like that.
-Even now when I speak to you there is his kind
+Even now when I speak to you there is his kind face in front of my eyes asking

-face in front of my eyes asking me if he was not perhaps bothering me, if I
+me if he was not perhaps bothering me, if I liked his record and so on.
+He

-everyone has a duty to serve him and he was never making parade of his fame.
+he was never making parade of his fame.

 Freddie was very human.
 He was always trying to comply with a person’s wishes